 This text is not concerned with the detail of general study skills; there are excellent books on the market that cover them, and these can be found in the bibliography.

-However, it is vital to be alerted to the core need for highly competent study skills.
-Skills under this heading would include:
+However, it is vital to be alert to the core need for highly competent study skills.
+Skills under this heading include:

-- (a) how study time is managed, 'pre-planning the week'; - (b) knowledge of course organisation; - (c) knowledge of the lecture role, small groups timetable; - (d) the development of powers of concentration.
+- how study time is managed, 'pre-planning the week'; - knowledge of course organisation; - knowledge of the lecture role, small groups timetable; class contact based; or knowledge of distance learning guides if you are taking a distance learning course or a self-study scheme; - the development of powers of concentration.
 Some students find it physically or emotionally impossible to sit down for two hours or even less and read in a useful, meaningful manner.
-Concentration is a skill acquired over time; it is a process;

-- (e) organising a place to study;

-- (f) setting up filing systems for:

-- handouts;

-- notes made of books, articles, lectures;

-- subject specific problem questions, essay questions and past examination papers;

-- (g) learning to be a highly competent user of the library facilities;

-- (h) developing computing skills;

-- (i) developing writing and reading skills (also comes under language and legal method skills);

-- (j) developing the ability to answer questions (also comes under language and legal method skills).
+Concentration is a skill acquired over time; it is a process; - organising a place to study; - setting up filing systems for: - o handouts; - o notes made from books, articles or lectures; - subject specific problem questions, essay questions and past examination papers; - learning to be a highly competent user of the library facilities (real or Virtual'); - developing computing skills; - developing writing and reading skills (also comes under language and legal method skills); - developing the ability to answer questions (also comes under language and legal method skills).